jakewalter/easyQuake/realtime/README.md

 - Test the scripts manually before relying on cron: `/home/sysop/bin/start_MLlisten.bash` and then check `ML_listen.log` and `ps aux | grep inotifywait`.
 - To install the cron entry for the `sysop` user, run `crontab -e` as that user and paste the cron line above.

----

-Would you like me to create these two scripts in the repo and add a sample `systemd` unit as an alternative to cron? ✅